tanmaysarin/Tanmay/readme.md

 **Some techno-personal stuff about me:**

 - 🔭 I’m currently working on various machine learning models.
-- 🌱 I’m currently learning Artificial Intelligence and Machine Learning.
+- 🌱 I’m currently learning Django and Machine Learning.
 - 👯 I’m looking to gain experience in AI and ML.
 - 💬 Ask me about python, anime and tv series.
 - 📫 How to reach me: Mail me at tanmaysarin@gmail.com